melezhik/jam/README.md

 - `--version` - print pjam version

 ## sources filter

-This feature allow you to process distinct sources, while skipping others, multiple sources are separated by space.
+This feature allows you to process distinct sources, while skipping others, multiple sources are separated by space when passed to source filter parameter

-    `--only source-one-dir source-two-dir ...`
+`--only source-one-directory source-two-directory`

 # pjam configuration file specification